kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

   approach cannot be used to control access for an in-tree type because Kubernetes has no mechanism to apply a system VAP to all new clusters automatically and therefore it is not sufficient for conformance.
-- Builtin admission controller: This is doable, but more work than the approach described in this KEP.
+- Builtin admission controller: This approach allows removal of a check, which is not what we want.
+The REST storage approach leaves the control in the hands of the cluster admin via permissions and allows the cluster admin to delegate the control so that anyone can apply labels to namespaces, but they can't prevent the check from running.
 - RBAC++: This is not available yet, especially for the DRA timeframe.